 This chart below from the American Heart Association is a great source for knowing where you stand in terms of your blood pressure levels.

 When is blood pressure high enough to go to the hospital?

-If you’re experiencing any of the warning signs of a hypertensive crisis and your blood pressure is elevated to 180/120 or higher, go to the ER immediately for evaluation.
+If you’re experiencing any of the warning signs of a hypertensive crisis and your blood pressure is elevated to very high levels, go to the ER immediately for evaluation.
 For a deeper dive, read our article discussing when to go to the ER for high blood pressure.
 Delaying diagnosis could be fatal.

 Warning signs of a hypertensive crisis

 The common warning signs of a hypertensive crisis include:

 - Severe headache